EssErrePuntoKa/web/SUPPORT.md

 ### General Questions

-**Q: What is Grit Your Dreams?**
+**Q: What is Grit Ur Dreams?**

-A: Grit Your Dreams is a consciousness development tool designed for analytical thinkers pursuing complex, long-term mastery projects.
+A: Grit Ur Dreams is a consciousness development tool designed for analytical thinkers pursuing complex, long-term mastery projects.
 After five years of testing 17,000+ sessions, we discovered it's more than a productivity app—it's a mirror reflecting how you actually live.
 You track your sessions, and over time, you decrypt the story hidden in your own data.

 **Q: How is this different from other productivity apps?**